 Making Time for Fitness

-For me, simply getting back on schedule was the hardest part of getting back on the fitness wagon.
+For me, simply getting back on my schedule was the hardest part of getting back on the fitness wagon.
 I had quickly developed bad habits, which included favoring my most injured leg and moving oh so cautiously, which made my least injured leg hurt even more, and spending my workout times doing other less healthy and productive things.

 Also, because I was still recovering from injuries, I needed more time to workout.
-I could not perform my previous workouts because I had loss strength, endurance, and mobility.
+I could not perform my previous workouts because I had lost strength, endurance, and mobility.
 I had to completely change how I exercised and spend more time exercising because I moved much slower than before.

 I started with walking and resistance bands.
 And, over time, I increased the amount of time I spent working out as well as my speed.
 At this point, I am exercising at least 5 days a week.
 I don’t feel ready for my calisthenics routine, yet, but I’m getting there.